 One of the top ways to save money on a tight budget is to meal plan and eat in.
 If you find yourself eating out several times a week, make a conscious effort to cut it down to only once or twice a week.
 Eating out adds up fast!

 So as an alternative, why not break out one of your cookbooks that's been sitting neglected on your kitchen shelf?
 Don't own a cookbook?
 Pinterest, Instagram, and Youtube have amazing visuals and recipes you can try out.

 Instead of going to your hairdresser or to the nail salon every week, you can save money by going every two weeks or once a month.
 Do your own hair and nails on your own during that time in between.
 Put those products you've stocked up on from the beauty supply store to work for you.
 It's a great way to save when you are tight on money.

 9. Stop using your credit cards

-How to save money on those expensive interest payments?
-A sure-fire way is to stop spending on your credit cards.
+Tight budgeting and saving money means living below your means.
+So that means you need to stop spending on your credit cards.
 Take them out of your wallet, put them in the freezer, delete them from your online accounts, and instead, focus on paying down debt and saving money.
 Plus, it saves you a ton of money in interest too!

 10. Cancel subscriptions you don't use

 Also, if you have a gym membership, it may be time to consider working out at home.
 There are loads of really great at-home fitness programs that you can purchase at a fraction of the cost of a gym membership.
 YouTube is also a great resource to find online personal trainers that offer free workouts.

 11. Pay yourself first